migueltc13/TryHackMe/README.md

 This comprehensive path on [TryHackMe](https://tryhackme.com) will take you from a beginner to a pro within the cybersecurity domain.

-It includes hands-on exercises, introductory CTFs, and training modules that cover a wide range of topics, from OpenVPN and Linux fundamentals to web scanning and Metasploit.
+It includes hands-on exercises, introductory CTFs, and training modules that cover a wide range of topics, from OpenVPN and Linux fundamentals to web scanning and Metasploit, all for free!

 Whether you're new to the field or looking to brush up on your skills, this path has something for everyone.

 By the end, you'll have a solid foundation in cybersecurity and be ready to take on advanced challenges and real-world scenarios.

-### Instructions on how to use this repository [here](/INSTRUCTIONS.md)
+**Instructions on how to use this repository [here](/INSTRUCTIONS.md)**

 ## Level 1 - Intro